-Settings: Normal, Advanced; Default = Normal
+Settings: Normal, Advanced; Default = Advanced

 User Mode sets the menu system to Normal or Advanced.
-When set to Normal (default setting), the basic set of menu options are shown in the menu system.
-When set to Advanced, additional menu options are added to the menu system.
+When set to Normal, the basic set of menu options are shown in the menu system.
+When set to Advanced (default setting), additional menu options are added to the menu system.
 See Main Menu: User Mode for details.